Master167/BoardGameAid/README.md

 * Turn order
 * Round Timer

-I figured it would be an easy applicaiton to stay in practice.
+I figured it would be an easy application to stay in practice.